Where do Spurs go in the summer?

 His brilliant first-season exploits at Feyenoord were rewarded by him being awarded the Rinus Michels manager of the year award, ahead of then Ajax boss Erik ten Hag.

-He has been likened to Pep Guardiola by Dutch football expert Marcel van der Kraan, speaking to talkSPORT.
+He has been likened to Pep Guardiola by Dutch football expert Marcel van der Kraan.

 “He is very similar to Pep Guardiola, his ideas are very similar, he is a massive fan of Pep and he plays the same time,” said van der Kraan.